 Predating the screwball comedies of the 1930s, this play by Moss Hart and George S. Kaufman was first performed in 1930, only two years after The Jazz Singer became the first commercial talking picture and a worldwide hit.
-I was sound designer on this revival of the play, presented over Christmas at The Young Vic Theatre, London.
+I was sound designer on this revival of the play, presented over Christmas 2016 at The Young Vic Theatre, London.
+Directed by Richard Jones.

-Hollywood, 1930: The first-ever talking motion picture is a smash hit.
-Suddenly every actor needs a voice.
+The play is set in Hollywood in1930.
+The first-ever talking motion picture is a smash hit and every actor needs a voice.
 Three New Yorkers head west to open an elocution school.
-But in a city heaving with clueless ingénues, all-powerful studio moguls and neurotic screenwriters, success isn’t always easy.
-Misadventures abound as three friends vie to become the next big thing in Tinsel Town.
+But in a city heaving with clueless ingénues, all-powerful studio moguls and neurotic screenwriters, they struggle for success.